juspay/haskell-incremental-build-template/.github/actions/find-latest-cached-commit/README.md

-# Find Intermediates Base Action
+# Find Latest Cached Commit Action

 This GitHub Action finds the most recent commit (from the last 5) with cached build artifacts for a specified Nix flake `packages` output.